2025 UEFA Champions League final: Venue

-This will be the second UEFA Champions League final hosted at the Allianz Arena; the first was held in 2012.
-Overall, it will be the fifth European Cup final to be held in Munich, with the 1979, 1993, and 1997 finals taking place at the Olympiastadion.
-The final will also be the ninth to take place in Germany, having also taken place in Stuttgart in 1959 and 1988, Gelsenkirchen in 2004, and Berlin in 2015, equalling the record of nine European Cup finals held in Italy and Spain.
+This was the second UEFA Champions League final hosted at the Allianz Arena in Munich; the first was held in 2012.
+Overall, it was the fifth European Cup final to be held in Munich, with the 1979, 1993, 1997, and 2012 finals taking place at the Olympiastadion.
+Each of the previous four finals played in Munich saw a first-time winner of the competition crowned (Nottingham Forest in 1979, Marseille in 1993, Borussia Dortmund in 1997, and Chelsea in 2012).
+The final also was the ninth to take place in Germany, having also taken place in Stuttgart in 1959 and 1988, Gelsenkirchen in 2004 and Berlin in 2015, equalling the record of nine European Cup finals held in Italy and England.
 The Allianz Arena previously hosted matches at the 2006 FIFA World Cup, and was chosen as a host venue for UEFA Euro 2020 and UEFA Euro 2024.